hackforla/design-systems/.github/ISSUE_TEMPLATE/blank-issue.md

 ---
-name: Blank issue
+name: -New issue
-about: Make a blank issue, with some formatting included
+about: Create a new issue.
+Formatting included to get you started
 title: ''
 labels: ''
 assignees: ''